 What Is Workplace Fatigue?

-As seen above, workplace fatigue is not simply a measure of how long your workers have been sleep-deprived.
+Workplace fatigue is not simply a measure of how long your workers have been sleep-deprived.

-Instead, a definition of workplace fatigue that is conducive to effective management will recognize the influence of other factors such as: the health status of your workers; the heat and noise levels in your workplace; number of consecutive night-shifts worked, etc.
+Instead, a definition of workplace fatigue that is conducive to effective management will recognize the influence of other factors such as: the health status of your workers; the heat and noise levels in your workplace; the number of consecutive night-shifts worked, etc.

 Here is another way to envision the factors behind workplace fatigue.
 It is important to consider these factors in determining the fatigue risk that your workers may be subject to:

-One of the major factors contributing to worker fatigue particularly related to shift work is the disruption of the circadian rhythm.
+One of the major factors contributing to worker fatigue particularly related to shift-work is the disruption of the circadian rhythm.
 The human biological system operates on an internal clock in which different functions run on different cycle lengths.
 The circadian rhythm, for example, is a rhythm that cycles approximately every 24 hours, with various functions either rising or falling at various times throughout the 24-hour period.